 Let us recall, as we said in our first article, that the Holy Spirit’s guidance is like the ‘lighthouse in the storm’ during times of uncertainty.

 When we begin to heed the counsel of the Holy Spirit, which is always in agreement with the written Scriptures, then we will discover that Yahuwah’s pathway is not vague or hazy.
 His pathway is very clear and definite, and it shines brighter and brighter as we draw near to the time of our Saviour’s return (Proverbs 4:18).

-More and more, we will find that regardless of the trials and difficulties, the wisdom, guidance, and counsel that comes from the Holy Spirit is altogether true, righteous, and perfect (Psalms 19:7-11).
+More and more, we will find that regardless of the trials and difficulties, the wisdom and counsel that comes from the Holy Spirit is altogether true, righteous, and perfect (Psalms 19:7-11).

-But the confident knowing of the Holy Spirit’s wisdom, guidance and counsel comes only as the result of earnest, patient prayer, and the study of Yahuwah’s Word, and truly loving to be a “DO-er” of Yahuwah’s WORD!
+But the confident knowing of the Holy Spirit’s wisdom and guidance comes only as the result of earnest, patient prayer, and the study of Yahuwah’s written Word, and truly loving to be a “DO-er” of Yahuwah’s WORD!

 It can be difficult at times, to recognize the difference between our selfish ambitions and the leading of the Holy Spirit.
 It takes practice to discern the Holy Spirit’s guidance.

 Though we all fail at times, our failures should not keep us from returning to Father, seeking again His forgiveness and strength to be honest and faithful to Him, especially in ‘the little things‘.
 Once we repent, Yah is well able to bring us through to a renewed sense of His care and love for us.